PedroBurgos4/PedroBurgos4/README.md

 </div>
 <div>
   <p>
-    - I am a professional in Computer Systems Engineering with experience in Full Stack development, specializing in the creation of evaluation systems and the development of educational software.
+    - I am a professional in Computer Systems Engineering with experience in Full Stack development, specializing in the creation of evaluation systems and the development of educational software.&nbsp;
     - I'm currently finishing my studies as a Full Stack Java developer
   </p>